seema-sam/demo/README.md

 # demo
-This is first git repo
+This is first git repository.
+Author - Seema Shankar